akhilesh-w/logseq/pages/tmux.md

 		- tmux new -s docker → creating a new session named docker
 		- tmux kill-session -t docker → to kill the session -
+- note: ctrl + b here is a prefix and we can change it to anything we want in the tmux.conf file